mit-cml/yrtoolkit/yr/tutorials/aidance.md

 ![procedure drawLine](../images/aiDance/drawLine.png){:.enlargeImage}

 ## Pose Update
-When Posenet extension detects that the body it is tracking has changed its position, it triggers the following <strong>PosenetExtension1.PoseUpdated</strong> event.
+When PoseNet extension detects that the body it is tracking has changed its position, it triggers the following <strong>PosenetExtension1.PoseUpdated</strong> event.
 This event handler’s code has also been created for you even though the code for each of the procedures that are invoked (<strong><em>drawKeyPoints, drawBody, drawHead</em></strong> etc.) are all empty and will soon be created by you.
-Please note that the <span class="control">if then</span> statement in this event handler makes sure that if the user clicked the <strong>CanvasLiveButton</strong> the Camera live feed is broadcast on the Canvas which by default has a solid black background color.
+Please note that the <span class="control">if then</span> statement in this event handler makes sure that if the user clicked the <strong>CanvasLiveButton</strong>, the Camera live feed is broadcast on the Canvas which by default has a solid black background color.

 ![when Pose Updated](../images/aiDance/whenPosenetExtensionPoseUpdated.png){:.enlargeImage}